midstar/bluetooth_speaker_scripts/README.md

 - Action: run service shell\_command.connect\_bluetooth\_speaker

-# Why not use pulsealsa?
+# Why not use PulseAudio?

-I tried to get Bluetooth using pulsealsa but did not manage to be able to get A2DP to work when running pulsealsa in service mode, i.e. as a daemon.
+I tried to get Bluetooth using PulseAudio but did not manage to be able to get A2DP to work when running pulseaudio in service mode, i.e. as a daemon.

-Running in user mode was not an option either, because when Home Assistant is started, there is no user session and thus pulsealsa won't start.
+Running in user mode was not an option either, because when Home Assistant is started, there is no user session and thus pulseaudio won't start.
 A workround is to login a user session separately, using the same user as Home Assistant, but this user session will eventually time out.
-In my case the timeout was 2 hours (of inactivity) and after this point pulsealsa will be deactivated.
+In my case the timeout was 2 hours (of inactivity) and after this point pulseaudio will be deactivated.

 There are some scripts for pulseaudio [here](pulseaudio/README.md), but they will not work.

-Only blueaudio seems to be stable to run as a service process.
+Only BlueAlsa seems to be stable to run as a service process.

 # Troubleshooting